Wes Craven – Dreaming Up Nightmares That Will Last Forever

 In 1988, Craven expanded his repertoire and went in another direction, delving into the world of voodoo with the release of The Serpent and the Rainbow.
 Directed by Craven and starring Bill Pullman (Spaceballs 1987, Independence Day 1996), the script was written by Richard Maxwell (The Sentinel TV series, Pensacola: Wings of Gold TV series) and Adam Rodman (Fame TV series, Unforgivable 1996) and had been loosely based on a non-fiction book by Wade Davis relating to some of his strange experiences in Haiti.
 Filming took place in Boston, Massachusetts, Santo Domingo, Dominican Republic and in Haiti.
 Although this meant that the personal safety of Craven and his crew was in jeopardy, that did not stop them.
 With their hard work paying off, the film met with mostly positive critical success, and unlike Craven’s previous films, had no problem achieving an R rating by the MPAA.

 Craven then applied his skills to direct The People Under the Stairs (1991) starring Brandon Adams, (Ghost in the Machine 1993, The Sandlot 1993), Everett McGill (Dune 1984, Heartbreak Ridge 1986), Wendy Robie (Twin Peaks TV series, Vampire in Brooklyn 1995), A.J.
 Langer (Escape from L.A.
 1996, Meet the Deedles 1998), Sean Whalen (Twister 1996, Men in Black 1997) and Ving Rhames (Pulp Fiction 1994, Dawn of the Dead 2004).
 The movie hit #1 at the box office and exceeded all expectations worldwide.
 Shocking the world, again, this was another project that totally changed the expectation of the Horror movie.
-The centered around a young boy who finds himself stuck in a house full of psychotic killers after a bungled break in.
+The movie centered around a young boy who finds himself stuck in a house full of psychotic killers after a bungled break in.
 The film focuses on the abject poverty faced by residents of a Los Angeles ghetto who are all facing eviction.
-Craven was inspired to write the screenplay after seeing a news story about authorities investigating a burglary who find children who had been locked inside their rooms by their parents, never allowed to go outside.
+Craven was inspired to write the screenplay after seeing a news story about authorities investigating a burglary who found children who had been locked inside their rooms by their parents, never allowed to go outside.
 Craven re-released the film, along with The Serpent and the Rainbow, on February 20, 2010 in the Aero Theatre in Santa Monica, California.

 250px-Serpentandtherainbow